Particular/docs.particular.net/samples/servicecontrol/monitoring3rdparty/sample.md

 ### 3rd Party System console

 The 3rd party system console application simulates a HTTP service running on `http://localhost:57789`.
 Verify that the 3rd party system is running by opening the url in a browser.
-When receive no error the 3rd system is running correctly.
+When no error is received, the 3rd system is running correctly.

 ### The sample console